-One of the problems is that many people see it as something which is not relevant, or of little value.
+One of the problems is that many people see compliance training as something which is not relevant and therefore, of little value.

 One of the commonly used strategies to make training appear to be relevant is to make it seem as though it’s based in the workplace.